hyperledger-archives/indy-post-install-automation/README.md

+*** THIS REPOSITORY IS OUTDATED AND WILL BE ARCHIVED SOON.
+SEE https://github.com/hyperledger/indy-test-automation FOR ACTUAL INDY TEST AUTOMATION WORK. ***

 # Indy Python wrapper test

 This is a Python wrapper test for Indy, using pytest, a framework that makes building simple and scalable tests easy.